svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/diagnosing-problems.md

 - **`amendment_blocked`** - This field is normally omitted from the `server_info` response.
 If this field appears with the value `true`, then the network has approved an [amendment](amendments.html) for which your server doesn't have an implementation.
 Most likely, you can fix this by [updating rippled](install-rippled.html) to the latest version.
 You can also use the [feature method][] to see what amendment IDs are currently enabled and which one(s) your server does and does not support.

-- **`peers`** - This field indicates how many other servers in the XRP Ledger peer-to-peer network your server is connected to.
+- **`peers`** - This field indicates how many other servers in the SGY Ledger peer-to-peer network your server is connected to.
 Healthy servers typically show between 5 and 50 peers, unless explicitly configured to connect only to certain peers.

     - If you have 0 peers, your server may be unable to contact the network, or your system clock may be wrong.
 (Ripple recommends running an [NTP](http://www.ntp.org/) daemon on all servers to keep their clocks synced.)